ES 490: Senior Seminar

 to divert from the status quo and radically reduce greenhouse gas emissions is

 Course Description and Objectives

 This course is designed as the capstone in Environmental Studies.
 Capstone courses are often Janus-faced, looking two ways at once, both back at your training in Environmental Studies and forward to your work after graduation.
 As a result, the course will provide two different opportunities.
 The first, drawing on your studies, is to apply with considerable depth your interdisciplinary background to an environmental issue.
 A second, looking ahead, is to develop career skills that will enable you to enter the type of work that will be fulfilling to you and beneficial to the environment.
-A third opportunity is to look out to the community by participating in a community service project that applies your expertise and values in a practical and productive way.

 Bringing it all together and applying it to the real world